Vextrove/vextrove_terrain_datapack/README.md

 ### ★★★★★ [Chainstone - Suggested by gnembon/SciCraft](https://youtu.be/8UB0w8pbJ1Q)
  - Great steampunk vibes!
 ### ★★★★★ More configurability for mob spawning in biomes
+### ★★★★★ Let the size_horizontal parameter in noise_settings affect the biome noise map, so the terrain and biomes match up properly instead of getting out of sync
  - Minimum light level should be configurable, as well as for which blocks mobs can spawn on (or in)
 ### ★★★★★ Ignore tall grass when attacking entities
+### ★★★★★ An option to disable the warning when generating a world with custom settings
 ### ★★★★☆ Ghast charging fireball animation (Fix MC-165038)
 ### ★★★★☆ Water on top of lava forms tuff rather than Cobblestone
 ### ★★★★☆ Dynamic cloud patterns (A moving random noise map, multiplied by a heightmap of the terrain)